Connect with us

 can chickens eat rhubarb

-Did you know that chickens can eat rhubarb stalks, but not the leaves?
+Did you know that chickens are able to consume rhubarb stalks, but they should not eat the leaves?

 Chickens are known to enjoy a wide variety of foods, but when it comes to rhubarb, there are some important considerations to keep in mind.
 While the stalks of rhubarb can provide chickens with valuable vitamins and minerals, the leaves contain oxalic acid, which can be harmful to their health.
 In this article, we will explore the safe ways to feed chickens rhubarb and the potential risks it may pose.